About Young Artists

 The Art School

-Every year, thousands of children enjoy visiting the Sydney Young Artists Art School to experience our art programs and classes, school holiday art workshops and themed art parties.
+Every year since our opening in 2010, thousands of children enjoy visiting the Sydney Young Artists Art School to experience our art programs and classes and school holiday art workshops.
 Our carefully structured approach to education is designed to give students a rewarding art experience in a nurturing, creative and inspiring environment.

 Young Artists educational art programs are designed by qualified educators who specialise in art education for children.
 We develop technical skills in drawing, painting, mixed media, printmaking, collage, clay, sculpture, ceramic painting and glazing.